Monday, October 27, 2014

 It's the harvest time.
 Just last week I passed the field in question and it was knee deep with weeds grown up in the weeks after the harvest.
 But the fields on this side of the PDF have been getting plowed, so I had the feeling that it had been, also.
 I waited until the cool of sunset to go out there.
 I took my boys, sat them down at the treeline with a bag of potato chips and a pig in a blanket each and told them to stay put while I tramped off into the field.

-I looked around and around, walking, looking down, listening for trucks that passed, watching the little red and white spots of my children against the black of the treeline, yelling at them occasionally or hearing them playing.
+I looked around and around, walking, looking down, listening for trucks that passed, watching the little red and white spots of my children against the black of the tree line, yelling at them occasionally or hearing them playing.
 I was unprepared for arrowhead hunting in my old red leather loafers, now full of fine dirt, as I had sunk eight inches in places as I walked.
 At the apex of the mound, which is not extremely pronounced, I took some pictures.
 I detected a death smell, very faintly, yet clearly.
 Surely from a field mouse crushed under the plow, I thought, but I could not help to think of the place and wonder what it really was.
 I picked up clods, but found no stone, no ceramic.
 I walked crushing the clods in my hands and letting the dust fall.
 At the high point I found a dark clod of earth, cooler and fresher than that rest, and put it in my pocket.

 It seemed to me strange that I was so worshiping this land, an ironic time for me to come there, the permission and the occasion of the harvest coming at the same time that I have been fuming daily about a near neighbor back on my side of the prairie who is excavating a pond and trucking out dozens of Mack trucks a day of Prairie des Femmes dirt to sell, I assume.
 I hear the grumbling and beeping for twelve hours a day, I can see the machinery.
 It's officially started to annoy me, not only the noise way back here in the peaceful prairie, but that they were trucking out the landThe Prairie des Femmes, being unceremoniously trucked out, and I had to listen to it all day.
 Selling earth was taboo to me, I realized, especially this dirt.